JoLcte/gnl42prov/README.md

 # gnl42prov

-This was hell of a brainstorming.
+This was a little brainstorming.